gulam101/Python-Tutorial-1/README.md

 Constraints: None

 What I learnt: Since I am new to Python ever small and unique feature of Python I need to know.
 So I learnt how to write a comment.
 This will come in handy and I also improved my knowledge on the Python IDE.
+It also seems that I learnt.